pyodide/pyodide/docs/index.rst

 Pyodide
 =======

-Python and the scientific stack, compiled to WebAssembly.
+Python with the scientific stack, compiled to WebAssembly.

 .. note::